fairanswers/fair_flow_example/README.md

 A Simple Workflow Library

 ## Overview
-fair_flow is a workflow library.
-With it you can describe a process and have the computer follow all the steps in that process.
-It's like a programming language for non-programmers.
-Business users or other subject matter experts can change how it works without waiting for a developer.
+fair_flow is a simple implementation of a work flow system.
+A work flow describes a series of activities that need to be done.

+This is handy when you have a complex system but you want non-programmers to make changes.
+Instead of writing up requirements and waiting for the rest of the process to be done by programmers, non-programmers can use fair_flow to modify a process, then the library takes care of executing that process.

 The basic building block in fair_flow is the **activity**.
 An activity is a reusable piece of code that completes one step.
 For instance, an activity might get data from a service, calculate a value, or send an email.
 An activity can be strung together with other activities to describe a process.
 Activities can be used more than once in the same process or in different processes.

 A **process** is a group of activities.
 The process describes what activities will be executed and how they relate.
 Think of a process as a recipe.

 To run a process, you first create a **job**.
-A job is a copy of the process that _remembers which values have been set and steps have been done_.
+A job is a copy of the process that _remembers its state_.
+The state is made up of which activities have been done, and what variables have been set.

-If a process is a recipe for a sandwich, a job is a copy of the recipe PLUS what happened when you did each step.
-If someone ordered 2 sandwiches at the same time, we'd want to make sure we did all the steps for each sandwich.
-Jobs keep up with which activities have run, and which ones still need to run.
+If a process is a recipe for a sandwich, a job is a copy of the recipe PLUS the state of the sandwich.
+If someone ordered 2 sandwiches at the same time, we'd want to keep track of each sandwich separately to make sure every step got done.
+Jobs keep up with which activities have run and which variables have been set.

-Processes are started by a **trigger**.
-A trigger is like when someone orders a sandwich.
-Triggers can be if an alarm gets raised, an email comes in, or if a timer expires.

-A trigger matches a process, which creates a job with all the activities.
-There's more to it, but let's see how it works together.

 # Example